ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

 ```

 #### Relationship Type Checking
-To respect the different structures when processing the relationship list we provide a method that allows you to check the type of the relationship:
+To respect the different structures when processing the relationship list, we provide a method that allows you to check the type of the relationship:

 ```ftl
 <#if instanceOf(relationship, SymmetricRelationship)>